 (Courtesy of Ed Phillips)

 Edwin Forrest Taylor was born in Ellsworth, Illinois in 1883 and came from a theatrical family.
 His father, Christopher C. Taylor (1855-1919), was a showman and theater owner/manager in Illinois.

 Jump forward to the 1920s.
 Forrest and Ada Daniels divorced and his new leading lady was Ann/Anne Berryman.
 In the mid 1920s, they performed in Denver, Colorado, Portland, Oregon, other locales.
 He and Ann/Anne became husband and wife on February 4, 1925 in Farmington, Utah, and a couple years later, son Jack was born.
 Circa 1926-1930, they settled down in sunny California and worked extensively with the Plaza Players in Sacramento and Savoy Players in San Diego.

 Taylor's stage and film career spanned about sixty years, from approximately 1905 through the early 1960s.
-Les Adams has him in about 325 sound films and of those, 201 are westerns and 36 are cliffhangers.
+Les Adams has him in about 325 sound films and of that quantity, there's 200+ westerns and about three dozen cliffhangers.
 His credits at Republic Pictures number about 75 for the period 1937-1953 and most are B westerns and serials.

 The Family Search website (free), Ancestry.com (subscription), California Death Index, Social Security Death Index (SSDI), ProQuest obituaries, death certificate, and funeral notice provide more on Forrest Taylor and family:

 There were many traces of Forrest Taylor's father, Chris Taylor, and Chris' son Walter in census and death records as well as trade zines (which are available at the Internet Archive):

 Census and death records: